fwd-io/odl-hamburg/README.md

 ### i18n

 Create a separate document in `documents/` for every language you want to support.
-Then, in every document, create items containing the display names and file names of the other documents in the `i18n` list.
+Name your default file `index.html`.
+For every document, fill out the `languageName` value for the document itself and the `languageName` and `file` values in the `i18n` list for the other documents.
+Your language options will automagically appear in the upper right corner of the documents.

 ## Deploy